 Turpentine Creek Wildlife Refuge is a no-kill facility dedicated to rescuing abused, abandoned and unwanted big cats.
 The refuge is located in NW Arkansas is seeking a full-time, 6 months Intern Keeper.
 The refuge is a non-profit facility for exotic cats, bears, and other exotic animals.
 Work is often physically demanding.
 Applicants must be self-motivated, with high desire to provide the best care available to animals.
 Applicants must also be observant and able to keep detailed records.
 The ability to work in a team environment or independently is important.
 A degree in Zoology, Biology or related field is preferred, but experience with exotic animal husbandry may be considered.
 Twelve positions are opened each internship.
 Internships run every six months.
 If you are looking for a full-time internship working around big cats you just may have found it.

-- Work in a Captive Animal Institution – Responsible for the daily care of Tigers, Lions, Cougars, Black Bears, Black Leopards, African Servals, Bobcats, Rhesus Macaque, and Hoof stock.
+- Work in a Captive Animal Institution – Responsible for the daily care of tigers, lions, cougars, black bears, grizzly bear, Russian brown bear, leopards, African servals, bobcats, rhesus macaque, and a coatimundi.
 Duties include animal husbandry, enrichment, record keeping of animal behavior, educational public tours, and customer service.

 - Prepare and Maintain Animal Housing – Responsible for maintaining animal and customer safety through daily exhibit checks.
 This includes routine landscaping, clearing habitats of underbrush, and providing animal enrichment.

-- Prepare Diets and Monitor Feeding – Maintain food quality and hygiene standards or produce and meat.
-Prepare and diets and monitor every animal’s intake.
-Feed all animals and observe quantities of waste for diet recommendations.
+- Prepare Diets and Monitor Feeding – Maintain food quality and hygiene standards of produce and meat.
+Prepare food with consideration to specific dietary needs and monitor every animal’s intake.
+Feed all animals and observe quantities of waste for future diet recommendations.
 Record weight loss or gain for each animal.

 - Monitor and Maintain Animal Health – Maintain daily records of animal defecation and any loss of appetite to identify any abnormal behavior and signs of illness.
 Administer daily medications.
 Prepare and maintain quarantine areas for recent rescues.

 - Restrain and Assist in Moving Animals – Assist in relocating cats to more appropriate enclosures.
-Follow all safety procedures in loading and unloading and during transport of animals.
+Follow all safety procedures in loading, unloading, and during transport of animals.

-- Maintain Exhibits and Assist With Design – Assist with the design and construction of 1/2 acre enclosures.
-Maintain exhibits daily and detect and control pests. place power to control ticks and clear underbrush to prevent snakes.
+- Maintain Exhibits and Assist Design – Help design and construct ½ – 1-acre enclosures.
+Maintain exhibits daily and detect and control pests.

-Weekly cash stipend for food.
-Housing is provided on the refuge.
-Amenities: Heat, A/C, utilities paid, full bath, kitchen, washer & dryer, satellite TV, free long distance, internet access.
+- Weekly cash stipend for food.
+Housing is provided on the Refuge.
+Amenities include heat, A/C, utilities paid, full bath, kitchen, washer & dryer, satellite TV, free long distance, and Wifi.